CS

 The Top Electric & PHEV Utes in Australia

-Towing is rated at 2,500kg braked — below the 3,500kg that most traditional diesel utes offer, but fine for a box trailer, caravan under 2.5 tonne, or jet ski.
-Payload is 790kg, and the tray measures 1,450mm long by 1,520mm wide.
-For most tradies who drive 60-80km a day and tow occasionally, the Shark 6 is genuinely cheaper to run than a diesel Ranger — you'll spend around $500 a year on home charging versus $3,000+ on diesel.
+Towing on the on-sale Premium and Cab-Chassis is rated at 2,500kg braked, which is below the 3,500kg that most traditional diesel utes offer, but fine for a box trailer, caravan under 2.5 tonne, or jet ski.
+The newer BYD Shark 6 Performance jumps to the full 3,500kg braked but is not yet at Australian dealers as of May 2026.
+Payload on the Premium is 790kg and the tray measures 1,450mm long by 1,520mm wide.
+For most tradies who drive 60-80km a day and tow occasionally, the Shark 6 is genuinely cheaper to run than a diesel Ranger: around $500 a year on home charging versus $3,000-plus on diesel.

 BYD Shark 6 dual-cab PHEV ute side view